What is Epic?

 - Curriculum is self-paced within appropriate guidelines.

 - Epic offers two programs– One on One and Epic Learning Centers

 - One on One (PK – 12th) – Choice of curriculum.
 Epic provides an OK Certified teacher who works with the parent to develop an Individualized Learning Plan.
 This program also includes access to a Learning Fund of $1,000 per student to be used in the purchasing of curriculum and other educational expenses.

-- Epic Learning Centers (Pre-K – 5th): Epic Charter Schools recently formed a new partnership with Rose State College.
-This new collaboration will allow the school to have blended Learning Centers in both Tulsa and Oklahoma Counties.
-At this time, state law does not allow Epic to operate facilities in any other counties.
-These blended Learning Centers will allow students to establish a schedule that works for their parents or guardians while customizing a learning plan that fits the individual student’s needs.
+- Epic Learning Centers (Pre-K – 12th): These Virtual Learning Centers will allow students to establish a schedule that works for their parents or guardians while customizing a learning plan that fits the individual student’s needs.
 Students will have access to online curriculum, supervised learning activities, and food services under one roof monitored by Epic staff.
 Click here to ENROLL today.
 (When enrolling, select the “Blended Learning” option in the enrollment form.)